Like, use what is right in front of me. There’s not a long learning curve with a program I already know. Duh!

 Do you know how many pages a children’s picture book should have?

 Do you know how it should be constructed?
 Exactly?

 You see, my editor had just suggested I make up a dummy of my new children’s book before going in further.
 She thought a dummy might help me get a handle on the correct size of the book and the illustrations.

 So I guess my day wasn’t wasted after all.

-Thanks Ms. Lazar for a the this timely bit of info.
+Thanks, Ms. Lazar for this timely bit of info.
 With your post maybe I’ll avoid a lot of mistakes.

 Now this dummy is off to lay out a dummy of

 I hope some of y’all find the information as helpful as I did.
 If you did, talk to me…